cfengine/documentation/resources/faq/mustache-templating.markdown

 Mustache does not understand CFEngine's class expression logic and it is not possible to use full class expressions in mustache templates.
-Instead, use class expressions inside cfengine policy to define a singular class which can be used to conditionally render a block.
+Instead, use class expressions inside CFEngine policy to define a singular class which can be used to conditionally render a block.

 {% raw %}